ilcardella/TradingBot/README.md

 ### Market source

 There are different ways to define which markets to analyse with TradinbgBot.
-You can select your preferred option in the `config.json` file with the `market_source` parameter:
+You can select your preferred option in the configuration file under the `market_source` section:

 - **Local file**